Clear Answers and Explanations on Tenancy In Common (TIC)

 The acronym “TIC”, which stands for tenancy in common and tenants in common, and also sometimes referred to as co-tenancy, refers to arrangements under which two or more people have their names on the deed to a parcel of real estate without a “right of survivorship”.
 This type of co-ownership allows each co-owner to choose who will inherit his/her ownership interest upon death.
 By contrast, with the type of co-ownership called joint tenancy, each co-owner must own an equal share and the share automatically passes to the other co-owners upon death.
 The broader terms “fractional ownership”, “shared ownership, and “co-ownership” encompass all arrangements involving two or more owners, including tenancy in common and joint tenancy.

-This article will focus on tenancies in common that look and feel like condominiums or other real estate subdivisions, and are most commonly formed to co-own multi-unit residential properties such as apartment buildings, townhouses, and detached single-family residences located on the same lot.
+This article will focus on tenancies in common that look and feel like condominiums or other real estate subdivisions, and are most commonly formed for multi-unit residential properties such as apartment buildings, townhouses, and detached single-family residences located on the same lot.
 Each co-owner has the exclusive usage right to use or derive income from a particular apartment or house.
 This type of tenant in common can also be used for office buildings, storage facilities, or other commercial property, where each co-owner has the exclusive usage right to use or derive income from a particular suite or space, for undeveloped land, where each co-owner is permitted to building and occupy a home on a particular space, and even for a single house off-campus apartment, where each co-owner has his/her own bedroom but the kitchen, living room and other areas are shared.

 What is the difference between a tenancy in common and a condominium?